 The most important part of the handshake is the authentication of the server.
 If this is corrupt all further generation of session keys will be corrupt and the entire Secure Socket Layer session will be insecure.
 The server is authenticated via a digital certificate which it sends to the client and the clients will proceed then to validate the identity of the host that the certificate claims to represent.
-A digital certificate version, serial number, signature, issuer, and validity period, among other information.
+A digital certificate contains information such as the certificate version, serial number, signature, issuer, and validity period, among other information.

-3. QUANTUM VERSION OF THE SECURE SOCKET LAYER -HANDSHAKE
+3. QUANTUM VERSION OF THE SECURE SOCKET LAYER - HANDSHAKE

 The Secure Socket Layer - handshake process occurs between a client and a server to negotiate the secret key encryption algorithm which the client and the server will utilize to encrypt the data which is transmitted in the Secure Socket Layer session.
 The most important part of the Secure Socket Layer handshake is the authentication of the server.
 If this is corrupt all further generation of session keys will be corrupt and the entire Secure Socket Layer session will be insecure.
+The server is authenticated via a digital certificate that it sends the client and the clients will proceed then to validate the identity of the host that the certificate claims to represent.
+A digital certificate contains information such as the certificate version, serial number, signature, issuer, and validity period, among other information.